eessmann/GISS/README.md

 General Information
 ===================

-GISS also known as the GNU Flow Solver (GFS) aims to be a generic tool for the numerical simulation of fluid flows.
+GISS also known as the Gerris Immersed Solid Solver aims to be a generic tool for the numerical simulation of solid-fluid flows.

-The official web site is: http://gfs.sourceforge.net
+The official web site is: http://??????

 Copying
 =======